 We show you how to make subtle changes that will bring you the results that you want in your relationship

-Additionally, we have produced the Bring Back the Spark Program a self–paced learning program supported by face to face counselling/coaching designed to assist couples in discovering how to heal the cracks in their relationship despite a busy lifestyle.
+For busy couples, we have developed the Reignite the Spark Program a self–paced learning program supported by face to face counselling/coaching designed to assist couples in discovering how to heal the cracks in their relationship despite a busy lifestyle.